peterpeterp/atlantic_ace_seasonal_forecast/README.md

 Data paths are specified in __helper_init.py

 The other scripts have to be executed in the order indicated by the beginning of the script name.

+## Installation

+Download the repository and install all packages listed in requirements.txt